cyberbotics/webots/docs/automobile/vehicle-toyota.md

 > **License**: Copyright Cyberbotics Ltd. Licensed for use only with Webots.
 [More information.](https://cyberbotics.com/webots_assets_license)

+### ToyotaPrius Field Summary

+- `color`: Defines the car body color.

+- `plate`: Defines the plate texture.

+- `sensorsSlotFront`: Extends the robot with new nodes on the front of the car.

+- `sensorsSlotRear`: Extends the robot with new nodes on the back of the car.

+- `sensorsSlotTop`: Extends the robot with new nodes on the roof of the car.

+- `sensorsSlotCenter`: Extends the robot with new nodes at the center of the car.

+- `frontSpotLights`: Defines whether the car should have front spot lights.

 ## ToyotaPriusSimple

 Simple kinematic model of the Toyota Prius to be moved with a Supervisor.